 Through the Combined Federal/State Filing (CF/SF) Program, the Internal Revenue Service, Technical Services Operation (TSO) forwards original and corrected information returns filed electronically to participating states free of charge for approved filers.
-Separate reporting to those states is not required.
+Separate reporting to those states isn't required.
 The information returns that may be filed under the Combined Federal/State Filing Program are:

 - Form 1099-B, Proceeds from Broker and Barter Exchange Transactions